voschezang/coding-handbook/scrum-guide.md

 - Refinement work.
 This doesn't have to be a formal event, but it should be done regularly.

 Note that delivering software can be decoupled from releasing software.
 Even is delivered software is not released immediately, the periodic delivery incentivizes feedback and it increases transparency, and control.

+## Values

+Scrum values people over processes.
+It advocates for the following values:

+- **Commitment**.
+Set realistic goals and try to achieve them as a team.
+- **Focus** on the current sprint and work together as a team.
+- **Openness** towards stakeholders and towards each other.
+Transparency is vital for learning.
+- **Respect** each other.
+- **Courage** to work on tough problems rather than blindly following traditional practices.

+Teams should discover themselves how they can apply these values in practice, in their organization.